Einstein's thought experiments: Background: Einstein and the quantum

-Therefore, Einstein before 1925 originated most of the key concepts of quantum theory: light quanta, wave-particle duality, the fundamental randomness of physical processes, the concept of indistinguishability, and the probability density interpretation of the wave equation.
+Therefore, Einstein before 1925 originated most of the key concepts of quantum theory: light quanta, wave–particle duality, the fundamental randomness of physical processes, the concept of indistinguishability, and the probability density interpretation of the wave equation.
 In addition, Einstein can arguably be considered the father of solid state physics and condensed matter physics.
 He provided a correct derivation of the blackbody radiation law and sparked the notion of the laser.

-What of after 1925?
 In 1935, working with two younger colleagues, Einstein issued a final challenge to quantum mechanics, attempting to show that it could not represent a final solution.
 Despite the questions raised by this paper, it made little or no difference to how physicists employed quantum mechanics in their work.
 Of this paper, Pais was to write:

 In contrast to Pais' negative assessment, this paper, outlining the EPR paradox, has become one of the most widely cited articles in the entire physics literature.
 It is considered the centerpiece of the development of quantum information theory, which has been termed the "third quantum revolution."